budak7273/ArmorModules/PatchNotes/Update_3.0.0.md

 The following things will probably be changing in more updates coming Soon™:

 - Crafting and unlocking costs will likely be further re-balanced.
 I think they might be a bit too expensive right now.
 I will be using [ContentInfo](https://ficsit.app/mod/4u8Z4c4bCAS5PN) to help me balance the recipes.
 Check it out!
+- Nog and I plan to make the Suit capable of connecting to your base's grid like the Hover Pack does.
+There are a couple debilitating bugs with this right now, which is why we have it disabled for now.
 - Module Power and Fuel stats will be re-balanced.
 I know I won't get this right on the first try.
 - The new Suit Fuel-burning Generators may get different logic to decide when they turn on.
 Check out the config if you want to modify this some yourself.
 - Somerslink Regulators may be moved earlier or later in the game, or an alternative mod may be released to make them easier to craft/access.